 Sega’s mascot, Sonic The Hedgehog, achieved great success across all of Sega’s consoles in the 90s, after having taken over the reins from Alex the Kidd.
-Known in Japan as Sonikku za Hejjihoggu, the game was developed by Sonic Team for Sega, which started in 1990 and released in 1991.
+Known in Japan as Sonikku za Hejjihoggu, the game was developed by Sonic Team for Sega, which started in 1990 and was released in 1991.
 Sonic and his team of friends battle against the evil Dr Robotnik, a mad scientist who has imprisoned the South Island’s animals in robots and stolen the magical Chaos Emeralds.
-Throughout the gameplay, Sonic must free all the animals and recover the emeralds, while at the same time collect rings (which double as his health), in a left-to-right 2D environment similar to Super Mario.
+Throughout the gameplay, Sonic must free all the animals and recover the emeralds, while at the same time collecting rings (which double as his health), in a left-to-right 2D environment similar to Super Mario.
 The controls also included jumping and fast spinning capabilities.

 Sega set out to compete directly with Nintendo and their mascot Mario and achieved great success for their game.
 The soundtrack was composed and produced by Masato Nakamura, which added to the game’s appeal and success, featured over two hours of music, many of which became songs in their own right.
 The game was initially bundled with the Genesis console, which, at the time of launch, sold more than twice the number of Super NES consoles in 1991.
 Introductions such as springs, loops, and the fast-paced nature of the game all added a new dimension to the side-scrolling genre.
-No doubt that Sonic deserves his place on the Video Game Hall of Fame.
+No doubt that Sonic deserves his place in the Video Game Hall of Fame.

 Space Invaders – 1978